Looking for free insulation in Scotland in 2018?

 The surveyor will then fill out a grant application and the cavity wall insulation company will then come and fill your walls.

-Government Loft Insulation Grant Scheme
+Government Loft Insulation Grants

 Your home will probably already have Loft Insulation but two thirds of homes in Scotland and the UK don’t have the recommended level, 270mm or 11 Inches.
 This is the level of loft insulation needed to stop severe heat loss in the average home.